Kilgore Trout

 Kilgore Trout is a fictional character created by author Kurt Vonnegut (1922–2007).
 Trout is a notably unsuccessful author of paperback science fiction novels.

 "Trout" was inspired by the name of science fiction author Theodore Sturgeon (1918–1985).
 Vonnegut was amused by the notion of a person with the name of a fish, and hence substituted "Trout" for "Sturgeon".
 Trout's appearances in a number of Vonnegut's works have led critics to also view the character as the author's own alter ego.

-In an homage to Vonnegut, Kilgore Trout is also the ostensible author of the novel Venus on the Half-Shell (1975), written pseudonymously by Philip José Farmer.
+In an homage to Vonnegut, Kilgore Trout is also the ostensible author of the novel Venus on the Half-Shell (1975), written pseudonymously by Philip José Farmer who also wrote a short story about Kilgore Trout in The Book of Philip Jose Farmer.

 Origins of the character

 The impetus to create Kilgore Trout as a character, Vonnegut suggested in a 1979 NYPR interview, was the convenience it offered to turn science-fiction plots into humorous parables.
 "Kilgore Trout was more or less invented by a friend of mine, Knox Burger, who was my editor in the early days.
 He did not suggest that I do this, but he said, 'You know, the problem with science-fiction?
 It's much more fun to hear someone tell the story of the book than to read the story itself.'
 And it's true: If you paraphrase a science-fiction story, it comes out as a very elegant joke, and it's over in a minute or so.
 It's a tedious business to read all the surrounding material.
 So I started summarizing [them], and I suppose I've now summarized 50 novels I will never have to write, and spared people the reading of them."

 In 1957, Theodore Sturgeon moved to Truro, Massachusetts, where he befriended Vonnegut, then working as a salesman in a Saab dealership.
 At the time, both were writing in the genre of science fiction; Vonnegut had already published Player Piano, retitled Utopia 14 in paperback, while Sturgeon's then more-successful career (mainly as a short-story writer) stretched back to 1938.
 In fact, at the time of their initial meeting, Sturgeon was the most anthologized English-language science fiction author alive.